You are here

 - Insulate your hot water cylinder – a well fitted tank jacket could save you around £25 to £35 a year, more if you heat your water electrically.
 Insulating the hot water pipes will save more energy, and can help your taps to run hot more quickly.

-- Controls - make sure you have the right controls, and have them set correctly to give you enough hot water when you want it, rather than when you don’t want it.
+- Controls - make sure you have the right controls, and have them set correctly to give you enough hot water when you want it, and not when you don’t.

 - Solar – once fitted, solar water heating can provide a good proportion of your hot water requirements with virtually no running costs.